maciejpkoprowski/COSMOS-Web-GSMF-MS-data/README.md

 Data products associated with the paper:

-**Koprowski, M. P., Sawant, P., & Lisiecki, K., _Stellar mass growth in COSMOS-Web: a mass-complete main sequence to $z~8$ and its consistency with GSMF evolution_.**
+**Koprowski, M. P., Sawant, P., & Lisiecki, K., _Stellar mass growth in COSMOS-Web: a mass-complete main sequence to z ~ 8 and its consistency with GSMF evolution_.**

 This repository contains the machine-readable measurements and posterior samples used in the analysis of the star-forming main sequence (MS), quiescent-galaxy fraction, and their connection to the evolution of the galaxy stellar mass function (GSMF).